 During the holidays, people, including business owners, are more likely to contribute to charities.
 Unfortunately, scam artists are ready and waiting to take advantage of your generosity.
 Here’s what you need to know to avoid having your contribution go to a not-so-worthy cause.

 Tis the season to be charitable.

-Despite the poor economy, many small business people continue to contribute generously to charitable causes, particularly during the holiday season.
+Many small business people continue to contribute generously to charitable causes, particularly during the holiday season.

 Back in May, the Federal Trade Commission (FTC) announced the kick-off of “Operation False Charity.”
-The operation is a nation-wide, federal-state crackdown on fraudulent telemarketers claiming to help police, firefighter and veterans.
+The operation is a nationwide, federal-state crackdown on fraudulent telemarketers claiming to help police, firefighter and veterans.

 The FTC, along with federal and state law enforcement agencies across the country, took 76 law enforcement actions against 32 fundraising companies, 22 non-profits or purported non-profits on whose behalf funds were solicited, and 31 individuals.
 These include two FTC actions against alleged sham non-profits and the telemarketers who made deceptive claims about these so-called charities.

 “I encourage all donors to maximize their charitable contributions by getting basic financial information about an organization before giving,” said Pennsylvania Secretary of State Pedro A. Cortés.
 “Trustworthy resources are available through your department of state or attorney general’s office.
 By doing research and asking questions of a charity or its professional fundraisers, consumers can help ensure their donations have the impact they expect.”

 Below are some tips from the FTC on how to avoid being taken in a charity scam: